swashata/vscode-beautiful-ui/README.md

 ### Activation

-After installation, open/restart vscode and from command palette search for `Beautiful UI -`.
+After installation, open/restart vscode and from command palette search for `βui -`.
 You can choose and apply the color theme of your choice.

 ## Customization